 Should I stop my medication?
 Not on your own — talk to your prescriber.
 The shedding is usually temporary and manageable.

 Can a scalp tonic help?
-A conditioning scalp tonic supports visibly fuller and healthy-looking scalp as part of a gentle routine.
+A conditioning scalp tonic like the Let It Thrive Hair Tonic supports a healthy-looking scalp and the appearance of fuller-looking hair as part of a gentle daily routine — cosmetic care, not a treatment for hair loss.

 General information, not medical advice.
 Talk to your doctor, and be gentle with your scalp meanwhile.